0x90JMP/0x90JMP.github.io/htb/inception/readme.md

 ### Finding possible Services

 Editing the proxychains configuration file at /etc/proxychains4.conf we add the following line.
-Forward http to 10.129.1.104 on port 3128
+Forward to http 10.129.1.104 on port 3128.

 ```
 http 10.129.1.104 3128